Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-windows.rst

     .. figure:: /_static/images/cifs/cifs-win6.png
         :width: 60%

-    - For "Hostname" - Enter your Windows computer name (this is shown after a \\ in Windows)
+    - For "Hostname" - Enter your Windows computer name (this is shown after a ``\\`` in Windows)
-    - For "Path" - Enter the "Path" that is shown after the "Hostname" in Windows
+    - For "Path" - Enter the "Path" that is shown after the ``HOSTNAME\`` in Windows
     - Enter your Windows username and password in the "User" and "Password" fields

 That's it!
-You can now create encrypted, private backups of all your Embassy data to your Windows machine or external drive!!
+You can now :ref:`Create<backup-create>` encrypted, private backups of all your Embassy data to your Windows machine or external drive!!